josephsl/wintenApps/readme.md

 * This add-on requires Windows 10 Version 1709 (build 16299) or later and NVDA 2018.3 or later.
 For best results, use the add-on with latest Windows 10 stable release (build 17763) and latest stable version of NVDA.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support old Windows 10 releases, or changes were made to apps that makes entries no longer applicable.
+* Standalone update check from this add-on will be removed in version 19.02.
+For future add-on updates, please use Add-on Updater add-on.

 For a list of changes made between each add-on releases, refer to [changelogs for add-on releases][3] document.